 In a recent occasion, The Union Minister for Culture Mr. Mahesh Sharma announced that the Walled City of Jaipur is proposed as the next site to be listed as a UNESCO World Heritage in India.

 As per UNESCO’s Operation Guidelines 2017, each year only one heritage or cultural site can be proposed or nominated for recognition, and this year 2018, India proposed the name of the Walled City of Jaipur.

 The recent development of proposing UNESCO World Heritage recognition to a heritage site is a matter of pride.
-The world heritage status boosts tourism, both domestic and international tourism that further has a positive impact on the local economy.
+The world heritage status boosts domestic and international tourism, which has a positive impact on the local economy.
 With growing numbers of visitors, there comes the building of world-class infrastructure.
-From accommodation, food, transport to increase in the sale of handlooms, local handicrafts, and heritage memorabilia, each witness a healthy rise.
+From accommodation, food, and transport to an increase in the sale of handlooms, local handicrafts, and heritage memorabilia, each witnessed a healthy rise.

-The Walled City of Jaipur is long due its status.
-The Archaeological Survey of India (ASI) responsible for the maintenance as well as the proposal to UNESCO had submitted the same in 2015, to grant Jaipur the heritage status and since then has been in the list.
+The Walled City of Jaipur is long due to its status.
+The Archaeological Survey of India (ASI) responsible for the maintenance as well as the proposal to UNESCO had submitted the same in 2015, to grant Jaipur heritage status and since then has been on the list.

 Jaipur City, the royal capital of Rajasthan was one of the princely provinces that existed in the erstwhile Rajputana.
 The ‘Pink City’ as it is fondly called has been a center of history and culture for centuries.
 The splendor of Rajputana is observed in its majestic forts and places, marvelous architecture, and more.

 Witness to the changing sands of time, the city intrigues travelers from around the globe.
 The colorful shops, eateries, secret doorways, and alleys hint at a fascinating masterpiece of town planning.
 The city of Jaipur has a charm that is similar to other historic cities of Lahore, Tunis, and Cairo.